flumeapp/help.flumeapp.com/views/upload.md

 ## Drafts

 Flume has support for drafts through it's own file type, ".flume".
-Drafts can be opened in Finder, dragged onto Flume's Dock icon, or dragged onto the Upload window.
 Drafts save the following information:

 - The photo or video to post, with all previous [filters](#filters) and [adjustments](#adjustments) applied.
 - The [caption.](#captions)